 more about Jake Knight

-LyU had its starting point, if there is one particular place and time, in my bedroom.
-In San Francisco, on July 28th, 2011.
-In that small room, painted a golden yellow, a color carefully roughed up by imperfect swirls of burnt sienna brown, I heard a voice.
+LyU had its starting point, if there is one particular place and time, in my San Francisco bedroom.
+July 28th, 2011.
+In that small room painted a golden yellow, a color I had carefully roughed up by painting over it imperfect swirls of burnt sienna brown, I heard a voice.

-I had had the same room for fifteen years and was alone when I awoke that day, as I usually was.
+I had had the same bedroom for fifteen years.
 Indirect sunlight, some of it reflected by my neighbors' backside windows, had brought the walls to a glow.
-I laid asleep in bed one moment then found myself awake and speaking the next.
-The exact sequence was asleep-> awake-> speaking-> becoming conscious.
-Astute readers, and I think that may include you, dear reader, will notice that the speaking, the words, the voice came before I was conscious.
-The Words came through my own mouth, for sure, but before they were screened.
-My brain had not signed off on or approved them.
+Asleep one moment, awake and speaking the next.
+The exact sequence: asleep-> awake-> speaking-> becoming conscious.
+Astute readers, and I think that may include you, dear reader, will notice that the speaking, the words, the voice came before I became conscious.
+The words were formed by my own mouth, for sure, but came out before they had been screened.
+My brain had not signed off on them.
 What came from my mouth surprised me.
-Surprised, changed, enlargened, upended, directed me.
-I listened, and decided.
-Followed.
-Eventually, led.
+Surprised, changed, enlargened, and directed me.
+I listened, and decided to follow.
+Eventually, I also led.

-What if God, Life, is intrinsically inside me, outside of me, all around, and you, dear reader, too?
+What if God, Life, is intrinsically inside me, outside of me, all around me (and you, dear reader)?
 Actively waiting to be discovered and created?

-For me, at that point, one thing was perfectly clear: I realized that if I were ever going to allow myself to experience my life as more than only as a biological unit, as more than as an accidental creation of evolution and chance, this was my opportunity.
+One thing was perfectly clear to me at that point: I realized that if I ever were going to allow myself to experience my life as more than only as a biological unit, as more than as an accidental creation of evolution and chance, as more than an individual somehow separate from life, this was my opportunity.
+I may not have another.
 I was happy to be a biological unit, a physical being.
-But this was an opportunity to understand myself as also something more.
-I might not have another.
+A generally happy being.
+But this was an opportunity to understand myself as also part of something more.

-I had, for the previous twenty years, practiced hard-core agnosticism.
-(For some of the months in there, I flirted with atheism.)
-For the ten years before the twenty, I had been religious; and, before that, in my first fifteen, I remember a lot of questioning and running through woods.
-That morning at the end of July, 2011, the voice brought it all to a head.
-My head.
-I did what I had not done before.
-Not with the same degree of trust or willing abandon: I jumped from a high cliff into the sea.
-Not physically but spiritually.
-I let myself do it.
-I plunged into the spiritual, feet first.
-I was open to wherever the experience would lead me.
 I jumped in with hope, desire, and trust, not with plan.
-I learned, after years of swimming in this sea, that I need not throw out my conscious, rational, materialistic mind, that I did not have to always swim, or to live without standing on land.
+I learned, after years of swimming in this sea, that I need not throw out my conscious, rational, materialistic mind; that I did not have to always swim; or that I needed to live without standing on land.
 I learned that it, the conscious, rational, material mind, is not the only mind that exists.
-It is of, but not the whole of, a greater mind.
+I learned that it is of, but not the whole of, the greater mind.
 Of Life.
-Whether we know it or not.
-Acknowledge it or not.
-Life which transcends religions or, at least, can be seen in and through religions and other belief systems.
+Whether we know it or not, acknowledge it or not.
+Life which transcends but sometimes is known in religions, and other belief systems.
 Each and all are a perspective, a part, a reflection of the Great Mind, the Spirit, which holds all life together.
-Which is Life itself.
+Of Life itself.

 Now to bring it directly to you, dear reader.
 Please forgive me for my directness but sometimes directness is called for.
 These are crucial questions that we all must answer, and do.
 We can do so knowingly or unknowingly, consciously or by following the herd.
 The questions:

 What are you about?
+Who are you?
 What are you doing, who are you being in this life?